Argiope argentata

-Argiope argentata, commonly known as the silver argiope due to the silvery color of its cephalothorax, is a member of the orb-weaver spider family Araneidae.
+Argiope argentata, commonly known as the silver argiope or silver garden spider due to the silvery color of its cephalothorax, is a member of the orb-weaver spider family Araneidae.
 This species resides in arid and warm environments in North America, Central America, the Caribbean and widely across South America.
-In the United States, it is found at least in Southern California, Florida, Arizona, Texas.
+In the United States, it is found at least in Southern California, Florida, Arizona, and Texas.
 A. argentata create stabilimenta and a unique zig-zag in its web design, and it utilizes its UV-reflecting silk to attract pollinating species to prey upon.
 Like other species of Argiope, its venom is not harmful to humans; however, it can be employed to immobilize its prey.
 A. argentata engages in sexual cannibalism either mid- or post-copulation.
 One aspect of particular interest regarding this species is its extinction patterns, which notably have minimal correlation with its population size but rather occur sporadically for the species.

 Description

 Argiope argentata belongs to the genus Argiope.
 As with all Argiope, there is notable sexual dimorphism in regards to size, with the male being much smaller than the female.
 The average size of the female A. argentata is 12 millimeters, which is three times the size of the average male.
 UV-light reflects off of the top surface of their bodies.
 This UV-reflectance may serve the same purpose as the UV-silk used to spin their webs: to attract pollinating prey by imitating the characteristics of flowers.
 The under-area of A. argentata has a dark-brown coloring, with a yellow stripe going across it.
 A. argentata has two sets of eyes: a primary set and a secondary set.